Minerals are necessary for the normal functioning of the body’s cells. The body needs relatively large quantities of

 Minerals are an essential part of a healthy diet.
 The recommended dietary allowance (RDA)—the amount most healthy people need each day to remain healthy—has been determined for most minerals.
 People who have a disorder may need more or less than this amount.

 Consuming too little or too much of certain minerals can cause a nutritional disorder.
-People who eat a balanced diet containing a variety of foods are unlikely to develop a nutritional disorder or a major mineral deficiency, except for calcium, iodine, or iron deficiency.
+People who eat a balanced diet containing a variety of foods are unlikely to develop a nutritional disorder or a major mineral deficiency, except sometimes for iodine, iron, or zinc.
 However, people who follow restrictive diets may not consume enough of a particular mineral (or vitamin).
 For example, vegetarians, including those who eat eggs and dairy products, are at risk of iron deficiency.
 Infants are more likely to develop deficiencies because they are growing rapidly (thus requiring larger amounts of nutrients for their size than adults).

 Consuming large amounts (megadoses) of mineral supplements without medical supervision may have harmful (toxic) effects.